The Korean Age System Decoded: Why Your Coworker Keeps Giving You Different Numbers

 Birth equals one.
 You add a year on January 1, not on your birthday.

-This produces strange results.
+This produces results that may seem strange.
 A baby born December 31 turns 2 on January 1, two days after birth.
 A baby born twelve months earlier on January 1 has the same numerical age that day.

-The system comes from pre-modern East Asian counting tradition shared with China, Vietnam, and Japan.
+The system comes from older East Asian counting traditions.
 The "1 at birth" reasoning is often explained as counting time in the womb.
-The January 1 rollover reflects lunar calendar accounting, where age advanced collectively at the start of the year rather than individually.
+The modern January 1 rollover reflects collective year-based counting rather than individual birthday-based counting.

 System 3: 연 나이 (yeon-nai), calendar-year age